Royal Rajasthan

 • Ranthambore National Park remains closed from July 01 to September 30 every year.
 In lieu therefore the night lost at Ranthambore will be compensated with an additional night at New Delhi also on 2 meals a day plan.

-• Red Fort in Delhi will be closed between Jan 21 to 31 due to security on Republic Day.
+• Red Fort in Delhi will be closed between Jan 21 to 31.

 • Unless specified, check-in at hotels in India is at 14:00 Hrs and check out is at 12:00 Hrs.